Code-Fellows-School-Work/odd-duck/README.md

 November 7, 2023:
 - Added bar chart that displays number of times an image was seen and number of times an images was clicked
-- Could not figure out the algorithm to ensure the same image is not displayed on two subsequent iterations
+- Could not figure out the algorithm to ensure the same image is not displayed on two subsequent iterations.
+I tried putting used pictures into a used pictures array, then after 2 clicks, restore those images back into the pictures array for future iterations